MalukiMuthusi/orders-a/README.md

 This service handles CSV file, reads its data and then sends the data to the service [orders-b](https://github.com/MalukiMuthusi/orders-b)

-The service determines the order's country bases on the following REGEX
+The service determines the order's country based on the following REGEX

 | Country    | Code | REGEX                    |
 | ---------- | ---- | ------------------------ |